harryxu/dserver/data/puppet/modules/apache/README.md

 SSL vhosts only respond to HTTPS queries.

+#####`default_type`

+(Apache httpd 2.2 only) MIME content-type that will be sent if the server cannot determine a type in any other way.
+This directive has been deprecated in Apache httpd 2.4, and only exists there for backwards compatibility of configuration files.

 #####`default_vhost`

 Sets up a default virtual host.
 Defaults to 'true', set to 'false' to set up [customized virtual hosts](#configure-a-virtual-host).

 #####`docroot`

 Changes the location of the default [Documentroot](https://httpd.apache.org/docs/current/mod/core.html#documentroot).
-Defaults to '/var/www/html' on RedHat, '/var/www' on Debian, and '/usr/local/www/apache22/data' on FreeBSD.
+Defaults to '/var/www/html' on RedHat, '/var/www' on Debian, '/usr/local/www/apache22/data' on FreeBSD, and '/var/www/localhost/htdocs' on Gentoo.

 #####`error_documents`

 Enables custom error documents.
 Defaults to 'false'.

+#####`group`

+Changes the group that Apache will answer requests as.
+The parent process will continue to be run as root, but resource accesses by child processes will be done under this group.
+By default, puppet will attempt to manage this group as a resource under `::apache`.
+If this is not what you want, set [`manage_group`](#manage_group) to 'false'.
+Defaults to the OS-specific default user for apache, as detected in `::apache::params`.

 #####`httpd_dir`

 Changes the base location of the configuration directories used for the apache service.
 This is useful for specially repackaged HTTPD builds, but might have unintended consequences when used in combination with the default distribution packages.
-Defaults to '/etc/httpd' on RedHat, '/etc/apache2' on Debian, and '/usr/local/etc/apache22' on FreeBSD.
+Defaults to '/etc/httpd' on RedHat, '/etc/apache2' on Debian, '/usr/local/etc/apache22' on FreeBSD, and '/etc/apache2' on Gentoo.

 #####`keepalive`